vszal/pop-kustomize/tutorial.md

 ```

 ### Enable needed APIs and Create Google Cloud Deploy pipeline
+The <walkthrough-editor-open-file filePath="bootstrap/init.sh">bootstrap/init.sh
-The `init.sh` script in the `bootstrap` folder enables your APIs, customizes your clouddeploy.yaml and creates a Cloud Deploy pipeline for you.
+</walkthrough-editor-open-file> script enables your APIs, customizes your <walkthrough-editor-open-file filePath="clouddeploy.yaml">clouddeploy.yaml
+</walkthrough-editor-open-file> and creates a Cloud Deploy pipeline for you.
 You'll still need to do some steps manually after these scripts run, though.

-1. Run the init script
+Run the initialization script:
 ```bash
 . ./bootstrap/init.sh
 ```